saranderson13/saranderson13.github.io/_posts/2020-09-10-styling_links.markdown

 }
 ```

 If there are multiple attributes that should transition in unison, the first argument can be set to `all`.
-Such as `transition: all .4s ease-in-out;`
+Such as `transition: all .4s ease-in-out;` And there is plenty more that can be transitioned than just font size and color.
+[This is the documentation for `transition`.](https://www.w3schools.com/cssref/css3_pr_transform.asp)

 ## Hijacking Link Styling